 Pink Zone is a not-for-profit organization partnered with Penn State Lady Lion Basketball committed to raising funds to support the treatment, research, education and outreach needed to combat breast cancer.

 Mount Nittany Health has been a partner since 2007, and is a beneficiary along with Penn State Cancer Institute, PA Breast Cancer Coalition, Kay Yow Cancer Fund, JC Blair Memorial Hospital and Lewistown Hospital.

-Learn how you can donate to the Pennsylvania Pink Zone and help in the fight against breast cancer.
+Learn how you can donate to Pink Zone and help in the fight against breast cancer.

 Visitors are welcome to enjoy a comfortable setting where they can relax.
-Trained library volunteers are available to help you navigate a wealth of cutting-edge materials related to cancer.
 From the latest on clinical studies to patient-friendly cookbooks and cancer-related children's books, the Center strives to make reliable, helpful resources available.

 For your convenience, materials may be checked out on loan.

 A wide-range of cancer-related materials are available through the Center's library.
 Subjects range from state-of-the-art treatments for specific cancers to complementary and alternative therapies that address a holistic approach to healing and wellness.